Earth: Etymology

 The Modern English word Earth developed, via Middle English, from an Old English noun most often spelled eorðe.
-It has cognates in every Germanic language, from which has been reconstructed.
+It has cognates in every Germanic language, from which erþō has been reconstructed.
 In its earliest attestation, the word eorðe was used to translate the many senses of Latin terra and Greek : the ground, its soil, dry land, the human world, the surface of the world (including the sea), and the globe itself.
 As with Roman Terra (or Tellus) and Greek Gaia, Earth may have been a personified goddess in Germanic paganism: late Norse mythology included Jörð ('Earth'), a giantess often given as the mother of Thor.

 Historically, Earth has been written in lowercase.
 During the Early Middle English period, its definite sense as "the globe" began being expressed using the phrase the earth.
 By the period of Early Modern English, capitalization of nouns began to prevail, and the earth was also written the Earth, particularly when referenced along with other heavenly bodies.
 More recently, the name is sometimes simply given as Earth, by analogy with the names of the other planets, though earth and forms with the earth remain common.
 House styles now vary: Oxford spelling recognizes the lowercase form as the more common, with the capitalized form an acceptable variant.
 Another convention capitalizes Earth when appearing as a name, such as a description of the "Earth's atmosphere", but employs the lowercase when it is preceded by the, such as "the atmosphere of the earth".
 It almost always appears in lowercase in colloquial expressions such as "what on earth are you doing?"

 The name Terra /ˈtɛrə/ TERR-ə is occasionally used in scientific writing; it also sees use in science fiction to distinguish humanity's inhabited planet from others, while in poetry Tellus /ˈtɛləs/ TELL-əs has been used to denote personification of the Earth.
 Terra is also the name of the planet in some Romance languages, languages that evolved from Latin, like Italian and Portuguese, while in other Romance languages the word gave rise to names with slightly altered spellings, like the Spanish Tierra and the French Terre.
 The Latinate form Gaea (/'dʒiː.ə/ DJEE-ə) of the Greek poetic name (/grc/ or /el/) is rare, though the alternative spelling Gaia has become common due to the Gaia hypothesis, in which case its pronunciation is /ˈgaɪ.ə/ GYE-ə rather than the more traditional English /ˈgeɪ.ə/ GAY-ə.

 There are a number of adjectives for the planet Earth.
 The word earthly is derived from Earth.
 From the Latin Terra comes terran /ˈtɛrən/ TERR-ən, terrestrial /təˈrɛstriəl/ tərr-EHST-ree-əl, and (via French) terrene /təˈriːn/ tə-REEN, and from the Latin Tellus comes tellurian /tɛˈlʊəriən/ teh-LUURR-ee-ən and telluric.